Climate change has been a controversial subject of public debate since the term has become popular recently.

 - implement unproven geoengineering solutions to mitigate the effects of climate change;

-- or do a mixture of these options above each having its risks, costs, and opportunities.
+- or do a mixture of these options above, each with risks, costs, and opportunities.

-The reality is that vulnerability, and adaptive capacities vary significantly for every country and nation.
-Not all have the opportunity nor the resources to choose all or any options, and for some nations the impending threat is overwhelming – think of low-lying atoll states who are in danger of disappearing due to rising sea-levels.
+The reality is that vulnerability and adaptive capacities vary significantly for every country.
+Not all have the opportunity or resources to choose all or any options.
+For some nations, the impending threat is overwhelming – think of low-lying atoll states that are in danger of disappearing due to rising sea levels.

 The primary purpose of the publication is to assist governments, leaders, and policy-makers in making an informed decision on how to reduce the magnitude of climate change and adapt to its impacts.

-Countries that are most vulnerable to climate change are those that control a few of the emissions either past or present.
+Countries that are most vulnerable to climate change control a few of the emissions, either past or present.

 To read the full document, click on the link below: